cfengine/documentation/reference/promise-types/databases.markdown

 * *LDAP - The Lightweight Directory Access Protocol*

-A hierarchical network database primarily for reading simple schema.
+A hierarchical network database primarily for reading simple schema (Only CFEngine Enterprise).

 * *SQL - Structured Query Language*

 A number of relational databases (currently supported: MySQL, Postgres) for reading and writing complex data.

 * *Registry - Microsoft Registry*